 Plan Your Future

 Request more information about this program in:

-- To challenge students to increase their knowledge of theory, history, and aesthetics of music, and to provide appropriate opportunities for them to develop a high level of cognitive musical and creative skills.
+- Challenge students to increase their knowledge of musical theory, history, adn aestetics, as well as give them opportunities to develop a high level of cognitive and creative musical skills.

-- To equip students with analytical, conceptual, historical, technical, and pedagogical skills to be successful in their chosen field.
+- Equip students with analytical, conceptual, technical, and pedagogical skills that will ensure success in their career.

-- To facilitate student growth and development as leaders in the profession of music education, and as contributors, through research, to the profession and discipline of music education.
+- Facilitate students' growth and development as leaders in Music Education and as contributors to the profession as a whole.

-- The thesis track consists of ten, three-credit courses (30 semester hours) and six hours of formal thesis work.
+- The Thesis Track consists of 30 credit hours and an additional six hours of formal thesis work.

-- The non-thesis track consists of ten, three-credit courses (30 semester hours) and six hours of curricular project.
+- The Non-Thesis Track consists of 30 credit hours and an additional six hours toward a curricular project.

 For more information, check out our degree plan.

-In addition, our program offers course rotation during the different semesters.
-For more information on our course rotation and when courses are offered, please look at the M.M. in Music course rotation.
+In addition, our program provides course rotation during each semesters.
+For more information on our course rotation schedule, please refer to the M.M. in Music course rotation.